kafeinOmer/openhab-android/README.md

 ## Setting up development environment

-If you want to contribute to Android application we are here to help you to set up development environment. e-Safe client for Android is developed using Android Studio.
+If you want to contribute to Android application we are here to help you to set up development environment. e-SAFE client for Android is developed using Android Studio.

 - Download and install [Android Studio](https://developer.android.com/studio)
 - Check out the latest code from GitHub via Android Studio